-The SP5700-EasyPET, sketched in the table, opens the possibility of teaching by doing the basics behind PET imaging, which is certainly an asset to highlevel educational laboratories.
-Some details about EasyPET components and concept are reported in the Products section. performed by using the CAEN portable didactic PET system, developed by University of Aveiro (PT).
-Moreover, to perform some experiments it is also necessary to use the Multi Channel Analyzer DT5770, that together with EasyPET device is included in the SP5701-EasyPET Kit.
+The SP5700-EasyPET, sketched in the table, opens the possibility of teaching by doing the basics behind PET imaging, which is certainly an asset to high-level educational laboratories.
+Some details about EasyPET components and concept are reported in the Products section.